 As has often been remarked, Maura Dooley's career as an arts administrator, while making her well-connected and very much an 'insider' figure, has arguably drawn attention away from her own finely-written poems.

-Her activities on behalf of poets and poetry has been longstanding, and includes five years as organiser of creative writing courses for the Arvon Foundation at Lumb Bank in Yorkshire; she then became Literature Officer at London's South Bank from 1987, where she developed the popular 'Voice Box' readings.
+Her activities on behalf of poets and poetry has been longstanding, and includes five years as organiser of creative writing courses for the Arvon Foundation at Lumb Bank in Yorkshire; she then became Literature Officer at London's Southbank Centre from 1987, where she developed the popular 'Voice Box' readings.
 She has been active within the Poetry Society as a book selector, and has for many years been a persuasive advocate for progressive ways in which contemporary poetry can be taught in schools, borrowed more widely from libraries, and promoted in bookshops.
-As an editor, her anthologies include Making for Planet Alice: New Women Poets (1997) and a forthcoming collection of love poems, The Honey Gatherers.
-Happily, Sound Barrier: Poems 1982 - 2002 (2002), selecting from her previous books and pamphlets, and including new poems, has recently been published, showcasing her own lyrical dexterity and distinct achievement as a poet.
+As an editor, her anthologies include Making for Planet Alice: New Women Poets (1997) and a collection of love poems, The Honey Gatherers.
+Sound Barrier: Poems 1982 - 2002 (2002), selecting from her previous books and pamphlets, and including new poems, showcases her lyrical dexterity and distinct achievement as a poet.